awkamara/Github-docs-example/README.md

 | Cloud with lighting | `:cloud_with_lighting:` | 🌩️ |
 ```
  Github extends the functionality of Markdown tables to provide alignment and table cell formatting option. [<sup>[2]</sup>](#external-references)

+- Make note of where the pipe keyboard is located.
+- It should appear above the return or enter key,
+- but it may vary based on your keyboard layout.

  ![Photo of the pipe character on the keyboard](assets/pipe-char.png)